Introduction to the foundations of geometry

 theory of physics,

 describing our physical space.
-To be a clear (simple) and complete
+To form a clear and complete mathematical

 that seem to fit with ordinary physical measures, as if they were exactly

 true, regardless the physical limitations of any attempt

 at accuracy verifications.
 Any two points are regarded as

 either equal or different, and between any two distinct points there

 are other points and so on, which logically implies that any segment